 “Is it okay if my daughter has a go?
 She’s been asking all day.”

-A faint smile touched the corner of Ronny’s lips — tugged at the incubator.
+A faint smile touched the corner of Ronny’s lips — tugged at the nasal cannula.
 He nodded as best he could.

 Death gave his daughter a gentle nudge forward.
 “Go on, sweetie, don’t be shy.
 He won’t bite, will you, Ronny?”

 Ronny grinned with his soul.
 His head shook.